vweevers/lento/readme.md

 <a name="createrowstream"></a>
 ### `createRowStream(sql[, options])`

 Execute a query.
-Returns a [readable stream](https://nodejs.org/api/stream.html#stream_readable_streams) that yields rows.
+Takes `sql` as a string or Buffer and returns a [readable stream](https://nodejs.org/api/stream.html#stream_readable_streams) that yields rows.
 Options:

 - `highWaterMark`: number, default 16
 - `rowFormat`: string, one of `object` (default) or `array`.